TsungTseTu122/CapstoneProject-aviation-trajectory-analysing/README.md

 # aviation-trajectory-prediction
 ## Overview
 This repository extends the pre-trained TrajAirNet model for general aviation trajectory prediction.
 The focus is on handling Out-of-Distribution (OOD) and Non-IID data using synthetic data augmentation and fine-tuning techniques.
 The dataset includes real-world flight trajectories, synthetic data, and OOD test data.
+The purpose of this project is to improve trajectory prediction for general aviation (GA) by addressing the limitations of existing models in handling unpredictable flight paths.

+## Research Focus & Objectives
+This project investigates general aviation trajectory prediction, focusing on:

+- Out-of-Distribution (OOD) handling: Assessing how well the model generalizes to unseen flight trajectories.
+- Non-IID Data Challenges: Addressing the high variability in real-world aviation data and ensuring balanced model performance across different flight patterns.
+- Synthetic Data Augmentation: Using synthetic trajectories to fill gaps in training data and evaluate their impact on generalization.

+## Key Contributions
+This project enhances trajectory prediction models, particularly for handling Out-of-Distribution (OOD) and non-IID data.
+The key contributions include:

+Fine-tuning a pre-trained model: The original TrajAirNet model was refined to improve its ability to capture the complexities of general aviation (GA) flight paths.
+Synthetic data integration: Manually augmented synthetic trajectories were incorporated into training to expose the model to diverse flight patterns and improve generalization.
+Uncertainty estimation: The Maximum Softmax Probability (MSP) technique was used to quantify model confidence, helping differentiate between in-distribution and OOD predictions.
+Visualization tools: 3D trajectory clustering, real vs. predicted trajectory comparisons, and loss curves were introduced to enhance interpretability.
+Hyperparameter tuning: Key parameters (e.g., batch size, kernel size, attention heads, and training epochs) were adjusted to balance performance and computational efficiency.

 ## Repository Structure
 ```